tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 * The test on the PornHub algorithm went well enough.
 More than 100+ new supporters show up. [/impact](/impact). _This is not enough to be representative, but it is a good start to test our process._
 * We collected 87 correct sequences (see at [methodology](#how-extraction-works) section our selection logic). _We released the software and documented the data format: we'll repeat the experiment soon._
 * We produced three versions of the CSV (updates and bugfix) to allow other research replicate the study. _Sadly nobody yet plays with it except us, but if there is any group of researchers we should keep updated, please reach out potrex-team@tracking dot exposed._
-* We keep [sharing our updates while the investigation was going on](https://pornhub.tracking.exposed/potest/announcement-1/), _we are now going to share this final report and some synthetic [slides](https://pornhub.tracking.exposed/slides/potest1/) on our [social](https://twitter.com/trackingexposed) [media](https://facebook.com/personalizationalgorithm) [channels](https://nebbia.fail/@TRackingEXposed)._
+* We keep [sharing our updates while the investigation was going on](https://pornhub.tracking.exposed/potest/announcement-1/), _we are now going to share this final report and some concise [slides](https://pornhub.tracking.exposed/slides/potest1/) on our [social](https://twitter.com/trackingexposed) [media](https://facebook.com/personalizationalgorithm) [channels](https://nebbia.fail/@TRackingEXposed)._

 {{< colorblock text="1.
 In a few words" >}}